On the space of $2d$ integrable models

-A theory may possess more than one independent left moving current, in the sense that they cannot be written as functionals of another left moving current.
-If a theory possesses $N$ independent left moving currents $j^a(x^-)$ $a=1,\dots,N$, then any functional involving all such currents $\ell(\{j^a_k(x^-)\},x^-)$ is a left moving current.
+A theory may possess more than one independent left-moving current, in the sense that they cannot be written as functionals of another left-moving current.
+If a theory possesses $N$ independent left-moving currents $j^a(x^-)$ $a=1,\dots,N$, then any functional involving all such currents $\ell(\{j^a_k(x^-)\},x^-)$ is a left-moving current.